Afleveringen

 Hosted on Acast.
 See acast.com/privacy for more information.

-• Today on the Take on Board podcast Iā€™m speaking with Emma Bennison about wins and challenges in the boardroom.
+• Today on the Take on Board podcast Iā€™m speaking with Jo Plummer about the relationship between the board and CEO.

 Links and Resources